Disability Discrimination Act

 therefore Metro’s customer base;

-• to promote participation and inclusion of people with disabilities in the organisation;
+• promote participation and inclusion of people with disabilities in the organisation;

-• to demonstrate community leadership and corporate citizenship; and
+• demonstrate community leadership and corporate citizenship; and

-• to assist Metro to meet its obligations under relevant legislation.
+• assist Metro to meet its obligations under relevant legislation.

 This DAP provides an important planning framework.
 It will support Metro in moving forward in a proactive way, to ensure the needs of people with a wide range of disabilities and other access challenges are considered and addressed in all planning, service delivery and operations.